 Notes: People aged 17 or younger were not considered among the TE population until the FFYs 2022-26 TIP.
-Additionally, starting in the FFYs 2022-26 TIP, the low-income population is defined based on poverty status.
-(Formerly it was based on household income; this is not shown in the figure.)
-The change in the regional average shown in the figure reflects this change as well.
+Additionally, starting in the FFYs 2022-26 TIP, the low-income population was defined based on poverty status.
+(Formerly it was based on household income; this is not shown in the figure as it cannot be compared with the current low-income definition.
 For information about the data for the FFYs 2018-22, 2019-23, 2020-24, and 2021-25 TIPs, see the respective documents.

 As is its usual practice, the MPO has left some funds unallocated in the outer years of each TIP, and this analysis does not reflect those funds.

-This figure does not include the Bridge Rehabilitation of Commonwealth Avenue over the Charles River project as it was evaluated by MassDOT.
+This figure also does not include the Bridge Rehabilitation of Commonwealth Avenue over the Charles River project (110980) as it was evaluated by MassDOT.